Howquez/forecast-uncertainty/README.md

 ## 📖 Read the docs
 I am creating a wiki [over here](https://github.com/Howquez/forecast-uncertainty/wiki).
+It will contain more detailed information needed to analyze the resulting data.

 ## 🛠 How we built it